apike/allenpike.com/_posts/2025-08-31-building-something-big.md

 Yet a standard human foible is that, as we achieve our dreams, we generate larger ones.
 A decade in, I didn’t just want to build great apps with a small team of good people.
 I wanted to build great products that had a positive impact on a *lot of people*, and I wanted to do that with *a highly ambitious team*.

 Over the years I’ve had the chance to work with some really incredible folks – driven, passionate, smart, and ambitious.
-People who are unhappy with the status quo, and who rally their peers to do better work and tackle bigger problems.
+People who are unhappy with the status quo, and who rally their peers to do better work and set their sights higher.

 As I was working last year towards founding [Forestwalk](https://forestwalk.ai/), I realized that a core motivator for us was building with these kinds of people.
 But how the heck could we afford to do that?